-The Center for Information Policy Research has engaged in numerous projects that investigate privacy in the digitally networked information environment, and its importance for information professionals.
+The Center for Information Policy Research has engaged in numerous projects that investigate privacy in the information age, as well as its importance for libraries and information professionals.

 Recent posts about Privacy: